tom7/HiGHS/src/python/enums.md

 The members of the fundamental HiGHS enums are defined below.
-If `Enum` refers to a particular enum, and `Member` to a particular member, the members are available as follows
+If `Enum` refers to a particular enum, and `Member` to a particular member, the members are available as follows.

 - Python: highspy.`Enum`.`Member`
 - C++: `Enum`::`Member`

+Members for internal use only are not documented.

 ## HighsStatus